Apply from inside the UK

 Your immigration adviser will guide you through the application process, and will navigate the biometric appointment booking system.
 You are advised not to undertake this without assistance.
 Once we have booked an appointment for you, we will also upload the documents you have been asked to submit in support of your application.

-In order for your Tier 4 application to be deemed valid, you must comply with the requirement to enrol biometrics and upload documents in support of your application.
+In order for your visa application to be deemed valid, you must comply with the requirement to enrol biometrics and upload documents in support of your application.

 You must take your identity documents (passport and BRP, if you have one) to the appointment.
 We strongly advise you also to take the evidence which has been uploaded.